I played Starfield from Sept 4-10 and beat pretty much the whole game.

 Pokemon Scarlet and Violet got railed on release for how buggy they were.
 I played Pokemon Violet to completion in a couple of days and saw some frame skips and the camera moving through the walls a couple of times, but not once did I encounter a bug that hampered gameplay.
 Unfortunately, I can't say the same about Starfield.
 I felt like I was play-testing some areas of the game for the developers and had long lists of bugs they needed to address, particularly in late game.

 But, ultimately the story here isn't the bugs.
 I'm sure all of the bugs will be fixed.
-I think much more importantly and much harder to fix are the sci-fi past and the dopey NPCs.
+I think the sci-fi past and the dopey NPCs are much more important and much harder to fix.

 Skyrim is one of the most played video games ever made.
 As a result, it would be hard not to just say "Let's do that but bigger," which I think is what we got out of Starfield.
 But I hope Bethesda leaves behind the boring, safe, bleached white walls of the Imperial City and the boring, safe, bleached white walls of New Atlantis.
 Take us to the silt riders of Seyda Neen and give us banana-skinned gods.
 Give me the weird.
 Show me what you've seen that no one else has seen.